Online predator: Prevention

 Facebook has been involved in controversy as to whether it takes enough precautions against the sexual grooming of children.
 Jim Gamble, leader of the Child Exploitation and Online Protection Centre (CEOP) in the UK, said in 2010 that his office had received 292 complaints about Facebook users in 2009 but that none of the complaints had come directly from Facebook.
-A spokesman for Facebook responded to complaints by meeting CEOP directly in person, and said that they take safety issues "very seriously".
+A spokesman for Facebook responded to complaints by meeting CEOP directly in person and maintaining that they take safety issues "very seriously".

 In 2003, MSN implemented chat room restrictions to help protect children from adults seeking sexual conversations with them.

 In 2005, Yahoo! chat rooms were investigated by the New York State attorney general's office for allowing users to create rooms whose names suggested they were being used for this purpose; that October, Yahoo! agreed to "implement policies and procedures designed to ensure" that such rooms would not be allowed.

 Computer programs have been developed to analyse chat rooms and other instant messaging logs for suspicious activity.
-As this can be prevented not only on platform level but also on the point of entry, it is recommended that parents establish safe environments for their children to use the Internet, with reduced risk of encountering cyber grooming individuals.
+As this can be prevented not only on the platform itself but also at the point of entry, it is recommended that parents establish safe environments for their children to use the Internet, with reduced risk of encountering cyber grooming individuals.